sarahlai30/Machine-Learning-INDE-577/Supervised Learning/README.md

 * **Fashion MNIST Dataset**

   The Fashion MNIST Dataset consists of 70,000 grayscale images of fashion items.
-* **Movie Datasets**
+* **Movies with Ratings Datasets**

-  The Movies Dataset contains Movie information, including titles, genres, and release dates and the Ratings Dataset contains user ratings for different movies.
+  The Movies with Ratings Dataset contains Movie information, including titles, genres, and release dates and the user ratings for different movies.
 * **Iris Dataset**

   The Iris dataset contains information about 3 species of iris flowers and their features.